-The small group of employees in the CM segment with support from the headquarters are the driving force that will help it achieves its business objectives.
-The CM segment, together with the other divisions in the Group, hold various activities such as bowling tournament, annual dinner, birthday celebrations for employees to participate in.
+The small group of employees in the CM segment with support from the headquarters are the driving force that will help to achieve its business objectives.
+The CM segment, together with the other divisions in the Group, hold various activities such as karaoke session, annual dinner, birthday celebrations for employees to participate in.
 This initiative seeks to reward employees for their contributions to the organisation.